 Be in a type style that is distinct from the principal type style used on the same page, such as bolded, italicized, underlined and/or in a color that contrasts with the color of the principal text on the page, if the solicitation is in more than one color; and

 Be set apart from the other text on the page, such as by including a blank line above and below the statement, and by indenting both the left and right margins from other text on the page.

+Residential Mortgage Pre-Screened Offers (“Trigger Leads”)

+The Credit Union will only obtain a consumer report from a CRA in connection with a residential mortgage pre-screened offer if:

+It is extending a firm offer of credit, and

+One or more of the following apply -

+It has specific authorization from the member to obtain his/her consumer report for this purpose,

+It originated the member’s current residential mortgage loan,

+It services the member’s current residential mortgage loan, or

+It currently holds a deposit account for the member.